Mecadi- MEmbranes and CArbon DIoxide – Permeation and Polymers

 This service business grew continually and was enhanced and improved to suit the customers.

-The physical growth of Mecadi has also led to a continual rise in the need for workspace.
-In order to fulfill this demand, we are planning to build a new building for our company (Comment 2018: this became true: since 2009 we are in our own facility in Bexbach).
-Membranes and carbon dioxide “Permeation and Polymers” - it remains exciting!
+The physical growth of Mecadi has also led to a continual rise in the need for work space.
+In order to fulfil this demand, we are planning to build a new building for our company.
+Membranes and carbon dioxide “Permeation and Polymers” – it remains exciting!